On the relative Galois module structure of rings of integers in tame extensions

 When $G$ is abelian, we obtain the following refinement of \cite[Theorem 6.7]{Mc1} (see Theorem \ref{T:ab} below):

 \begin{Theorem} Conjecture \ref{C:conj} is true if $G$ is abelian. \end{Theorem}

-We also prove the following result, which may be viewed as being a Galois module analogue of a classical theorem of Scholz and Reichardt (see e.g. \cite[Theorem 2.1.1]{Se1}) on the inverse Galois problem for nilpotent groups (see Theorem \ref{T:nil} below):
+By combining our methods with work of Neukirch, we are able to establish a variant of Conjecture \ref{C:conj} for a large class of soluble groups, including all groups of odd order (see Theorems \ref{T:domco} and \ref{T:rodd} below).
+We thereby obtain the following result, which may be viewed as being a partial analogue of a classical theorem of Shafarevich (see \cite{S}) on the inverse Galois problem for soluble groups in the context of arithmetic Galois module theory.
+(See Theorem \ref{T:odd} of the main text.)